Enabling you to feel Calm, Confident, In Control

 Although it is good to have time to prepare (as you will be given a set of audio tracks that focus on the different stages of your pregnancy and birth), like 'regular' hypnotherapy, the best time to come is when you feel that you are ready.
 I will not turn someone away even in very late stages of pregnancy as you will benefit from the hypnotherapy and relaxation tools you will learn.

 What is the difference between hypnobirthing classes and antenatal classes?

 Antenatal classes generally cover how to best look after your health during pregnancy and labour and how to look after your baby after the birth including information on nutrition and breastfeeding.
 They are also likely to talk about your options during labour including where you will give birth, what support you will have and the medical interventions you may be offered.
-You may also be invited for a tour of the maternity unit where you will be giving birth.
+In the past (pre COVID), you may also have been invited for a tour of the maternity unit where you would have been giving birth.
 The NHS classes are generally led by a midwife.